Bertoid1311/B7094/README.md

 - If you've activated the Core Plot window.
 This is a graphical display of core usage, with memory locations represented by blocks of colored pixels.
 Pixels in a block are black initially; a write to a location turns them blue, a read from a location turns them green, a (pending) instruction fetch flashes a pixel block white (before the actual fetch turns it green).
 This can be entertaining (and one of the canned demos features it), but it **really** slows down the emulator.

 B7094 is a multi-threaded, event-driven application, and sometimes (hopefully not too often) things can jam up.
 For example, if you start the application and then click 'Power Off' before the Splash window has a chance to close on its own, the application will freeze.
 In this case, if you just click 'Close' on the Splash window (ignoring the spinning mouse pointer), B7094 will then terminate.

-By the way, if you **are** running a demo job and don't want to wait for it to finish, you can click the 'Stop' button on the Operator Console window at any time.
-The Scripter will treat the job as having completed normally, and both the Tape Viewer window (albeit with truncated contents, of course) and the Script Dialog window that says "Click 'Continue' to dismiss the tape viewer and redisplay the demo list." will come up.
-Just click 'Continue' at that point, and the demo suite will continue normally.
-You **could** also, after stopping the CPU in the middle of a job, hide the Tape Viewer and the Script Dialog window (if they happen to be obscuring the Console window) by unchecking them in the Control Panel, then click 'Start' on the Console window and let the job finish!
-If you then re-display the Tape Viewer and Script Dialog (by checking their boxes again in the Control Panel), they'll be in exactly the same state as when you stopped the CPU.
-But if you then, on the Tape Drives window, click on the drive letter corresponding to SYSOUT.BCD, the Tape Viewer will be "refreshed" to show the output of the whole job.
-If you then click 'Continue' on the Script Dialog window, the demo suite will continue normally.
-You can 'Stop' and 'Start' the CPU as many times as you like!

-Speaking of 'Stop' and 'Start', if you click one of the 'Single Step' checkboxes on either the Control Panel or the Console, it is the same as issuing a stop request via the Console's 'Stop' button.
-In this case, the stop request stays in effect, so you can click 'Start' to step through execution instruction by instruction.
-The 'Stops' window (click the corresponding checkbox on the Control Panel to bring it up) provides a similar capability -- allowing you to specify an address at which you want the 7094's CPU to stop either when an instruction is fetched from the specified address, or an address to stop at when a write to core memory occurs at the specified location (or both).
-You can also ask that just an entry be made in the Trace file without stopping for one or both of those occurrences. **Note:** a stop will be "requested" when the event is triggered, but the actual stopping point will be at the next "legal" opportunity to stop -- generally, after the next "regular" instruction.
-I/O operations cannot be stopped, and any channel operations in progress will complete before a stop request is "honored".
-We have endeavored to make 'Stop'ping and re-'Start'ing the CPU as reliable as possible, and we hope we have achieved this.

 If the emulator does hang permanently, or if something is just taking more time than you care to wait for, I'm afraid there's nothing for it but to kill the process in the Task Manager.